Zhao Wuxu

+Zhao Wuxu (趙毋卹), also known by his posthumous name as the Viscount Xiang of Zhao (趙襄子), was a leader of the Zhao clan in the Jin state.
+During his tenure as clan leader of Zhao, he entered into an alliance with the Han (韓) and Wei (魏) clans, and annihilated the Zhi (知) clan in the Battle of Jinyang.

 Early life

 Wuxu was born to a Di (翟) slave of Jianzi of Zhao (趙簡子).
 Despite his low status, his abilities gained the recognition of Gubu Ziqing (姑布子卿), an advisor of the house of Zhao, who recommended him to Jianzi.
 Gradually, Wuxu became Jianzi's favourite son.
 Once, Jianzi informed all his sons about a hidden treasure, a precious fu (符, a military seal) on Mount Chang (常山, modern Mount Heng), and promised a reward for whoever recovered it first.
 While all others returned empty-handed, only Wuxu grasped his father's true meaning – the strategic terrains there served as a perfect basis for a military campaign against the state of Dai, whose lands were considered the true prize.
 This event led Jianzi to name Wuxu as his successor, instead of the former heir, Bolu (伯魯).

 In 464 BC, Zhi Yao attacked Zheng, and Wuxu was sent to assist him.
 While drunk, the Zhi leader hit Wuxu with a filled wine vessel.
 Wuxu's men asked to kill Zhi, to which Wuxu responded, "the reason why my father sent me is that I am capable of showing restraint".
 Later, Zhi Yao asked Jianzi to disinherit Wuxu, but was refused.